myrrlyn/oeuvre/orcish-language.md

 - apocrypha
 - orcs
 - worldbuilding
+about: >
+  There was a teslore Challenge of the Week on languages, so I whipped this up over lunch.
+I don’t believe there’s yet any official word on an Orcish written language, so I felt rather safe at the time I wrote this to invent one for them.

+  I am very much **not** a linguist, and have no background whatsoever in working with constructed languages, spoken or written.
+I based this off of Futhark runic scripts, reasoning that Orcs are in a similar physical situation of carving in stone or clay with chisels and would therefor prefer a script that does not require complex shapes or curves.
+The simplicity of the glyphs allows for easy and reliable engraving, stamping, or carving.

+  The reference to the Tradeyards is for my *Orsinium Novum* project.
+I’ll have to put some of my work up eventually for the context to make sense.
 ---

 As per your request, I have striven to learn what I can about the Orcs’